Vanity height

 Vanity height is defined by the Council on Tall Buildings and Urban Habitat (CTBUH) as the height difference between a skyscraper's pinnacle and the highest usable floor (usually observatory, office, restaurant, retail or hotel/residential).
 Because the CTBUH ranks the world's tallest buildings by height to pinnacle, a number of buildings appear higher in the rankings than they otherwise would due to extremely long spires.

-The controversy began when the Petronas Towers were named as the world's tallest buildings in 1998, despite having a roof 63.4 m (208 ft) lower than that of the Willis Tower.
-The current world's tallest building, Burj Khalifa, is officially 828 meters tall, but its highest usable floor is 585m above ground.
-Therefore, its vanity height is defined as 244 meters, or 29% of the building's total height.
+The controversy began when the Petronas Towers were named the world's tallest buildings in 1998, despite having a roof 63.4 m (208 ft) lower than that of the Willis Tower.
+The world's tallest building, Burj Khalifa, is officially 828 meters tall, but its highest usable floor is 585m above ground.
+Therefore, its vanity height is 244 meters or 29% of the building's total height.

-Without this vanity height the Burj Khalifa would still be the tallest building in the world, but only by 2 meters.
+Without this vanity height, the Burj Khalifa would still be the tallest building in the world, but only exceeding the Shanghai Tower's highest usable floor by 2 meters.

-The next potential tallest building, the Jeddah Tower, could be over 1,000 meters tall but its highest floor is planned to be 630m above ground.
-The top 370m (equivalent to an 85-story building) or 37% of the building's total height will be unusable.
-When vanity height is excluded, the height progression of the world's tallest buildings looks much more modest in comparison.
+The next potentially tallest building, the Jeddah Tower, could be over 1,000 meters tall, but its highest floor is planned to be 630m above ground.
+The top 370m (equivalent to an 85-story building), or 37% of the building's total height, will be unusable.
+When vanity height is excluded, the height progression of the world's tallest buildings looks much more modest.

 The CTBUH requires a structure's vanity height to be under 50% to be defined as a "building."
 Otherwise, it is considered a communications tower and ineligible for the rankings.